Testing your app

 - name: Visible Photo Characteristics

-NOTE: Even if you put all passing information into the test yaml file it will still produce an error.
-There are configurations of the above yaml file that cannot happen in real vendor responses.
+- There are configurations of the above yaml file that cannot happen in real vendor responses.
 It is possible there will be unexpected outcomes in those cases.

 Personal information verification